CI/CD for a Pentest VM

 Create a GitLab Pipeline

 GitLab pipelines can be configured to run any job you want on specific conditions (like a merge request, a commit, or even manually).
-Here, I simply demonstrate how to utilize the pipeline feature to automate all our previous steps.
-Checkout the documentation for more details to customize the pipeline for your needs.
+Here, we create two pipelines that will automate all of the above.

 Pipelines in GitLab are created by creating/editing the .gitlab-ci.yml file.
 You can do so by navigating to Build > Pipeline editor - on the left side of the GitLab menu.